Dr Adele Doran PhD, MSc, PGCE PCET, BA (Hons)

 Summary

-I am a researcher and consultant of outdoor recreation and adventure tourism.
-My research focuses on the experiences, motivations, and well-being of outdoor adventure participants; equality, diversity, and inclusivity in the outdoors; adventure media and marketing; and employment and entrepreneurship within the outdoor sector.
+I am a researcher and consultant of sustainable outdoor recreation and adventure tourism.
+My research focuses on understanding the experiences and behaviours of participants, nature connection and enhanced well-being through the outdoors, responsible recreation, adventure philanthropy, and equality, diversity, and inclusivity.
+My research interests also lie in the management of the outdoor sector, including leadership, employment, decent work, media, and marketing.

 About